kappter/adaptivetesting/README.markdown

 - CSV files must be in the repository root for `fetch` API.
 - IB and AP tests use Java, tailored to their curricula.
 - Color theme (2BAFB9, E1E9E0, C71E5D, 1525D1, 10054E) ensures high text contrast and avoids rival school green tones, with a white test tile backdrop.
-- Footer retains mustard yellow background with deep pink-magenta links; replace placeholder `#` URLs as needed.
+- Footer uses mustard yellow background with dark navy links (10054E, hover to 1525D1); replace placeholder `#` URLs as needed.
+- Selected answers are marked in bright blue (1525D1) until "Next" is clicked, distinct from feedback colors.
+- Dynamic test title updates in the UI and report, aligning with your educational tool interests.
-- Centered, fixed-width test area (672px) and fixed footer align with your educational tool interests.
+- Centered, fixed-width test area (672px) and fixed footer maintain the preferred layout.
 - Backend needed for saving results (not supported on GitHub Pages).

 ## License